SUSTAINABLE INNOVATION SCHEME

 The role of business accelerators

-Business accelerators provide growth-oriented entrepreneurs with a range of skills-related facilities such as mentoring, formal training, informal peer learning, and business advice.
+Business accelerators provide growth-oriented entrepreneurs with a range of skills-related services such as mentoring, formal training, informal peer learning, and business advice.
 Business accelerators can be either geographically based ‘physical’ locations with associated facilities; programmes run on a virtual basis, independent of geography; or a hybrid.
 In rarer situations, the managers of business accelerators take an equity position in the assisted firms.

 New industrial policy and smart specialisation